lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-20-swift-parsers-libraries.markdown

 ## Attempt 2: Swift Structure from libxml2 Buffered Reader

-On reflection, this sounds like the XML Document is built twice.
-Once to read the document into ```libxml2``` and second to extract out the Text Nodes and Element Names into a Tree.
-This transformation could potentially be costly so there might be a performance benefit to only building the tree once.
+On reflection, this means that the XML Document is built twice.
+Once to read the document into ```libxml2``` and the second to extract out the Text Nodes and Element Names into a Tree of Swift data structures.
+The costs of allocating a bunch of Swift structures could potentially be significant so there will likely be a performance benefit to only building the tree once.

-The Reader interface for ```libxml2``` is an interface to the XML document that will incrementally read each part of the document in a depth-first fashion.
-A Node is read by asking the Reader for the next
+[The Reader interface for ```libxml2```](http://xmlsoft.org/xmlreader.html) is an interface to the XML document that will incrementally read each component of the document in a depth-first fashion.
+The Current Node is repeatedly advanced by calling the [```xmlTextReaderRead```](http://xmlsoft.org/html/libxml-xmlreader.html#xmlTextReaderRead) function until the End of the File has been reached, or an Error has occured in parsing.
+Using the Reader, a Swift Data structure can be built without having to create a DOM in ```libxml2```

+A Lazy ```Sequence``` of nodes can be made for the [Reader interface](http://xmlsoft.org/xmlreader.html) in the same way as the [Tree interface](http://xmlsoft.org/html/libxml-tree.html).
+The ```Sequence``` is made from the more fundemental ```Generator```:

+	internal typealias ReaderGenerator = GeneratorOf<(xmlTextReaderPtr, LibXMLReaderMode)>

+	private class func makeRecursiveGenerator(reader: xmlTextReaderPtr) -> ReaderGenerator {
+		return GeneratorOf {
+			if reader == nil {
+				return nil
+			}

+			let result = LibXMLReaderMode.forceMake(xmlTextReaderRead(reader))
+			switch result {
+			case .CLOSED: return nil
+			case .EOF: return nil
+			case .ERROR: return nil
+			case .INITIAL: return nil
+			default: return (reader, result)
+			}
+		}
+	}

+With the Reader approach, an error can occur at any time and therefore needs to be handled during the reading process.
+This is passed back in a tuple of both the pointer to the current node and the status of the read operation.
+It is then wrapped in a Sequence for the Higher-Order operations and the pointer must be advanced one time on the first read:

+	internal typealias ReaderSequence = SequenceOf<(xmlTextReaderPtr, LibXMLReaderMode)>
+	private class func wrapInSequence(reader: xmlTextReaderPtr) -> Result<ReaderSequence> {
+		if (reader == nil) {
+			return Result.Error(self.error("Could Not Parse Document, no root node")) }

+		var generator = LibXMLReader.makeRecursiveGenerator(reader)
+		if generator.next() == nil {
+			xmlFreeTextReader(reader)
+			return Result.Error(self.error("Could Not Parse Document, no first node")) }

+		return Result.value(SequenceOf(generator))
+	}

+In the ```LibXMLReader``` class, a ```Context``` class is created to dispose the manually memory managed ```libxml``` structures:

+	internal final class LibXMLReader {
+		internal struct Context {
+			let reader: xmlTextReaderPtr
+			let sequence: ReaderSequence
+			var hasFreed: Bool

+			init (reader: xmlTextReaderPtr, sequence: ReaderSequence) {
+				self.reader = reader
+				self.sequence = sequence
+				self.hasFreed = false
+			}

+			func dispose() {
+				if !self.hasFreed {
+					xmlFreeTextReader(self.reader)
+				}
+			}
+	}

+The Tree can be built up using a Recursive function, passing through the ```ReaderSequence```

+	private class func parseRecursive(reader: xmlTextReaderPtr, _ sequence: ReaderSequence) -> Result<XMLNode> {
+			if LibXMLReaderType.forceMake(reader) != .ELEMENT {
+				let realType = LibXMLReaderGetElementTypeString(LibXMLReaderType.forceMake(reader))
+				return Result.Error(LibXMLReader.error("Recursive Node Parse Requires an ELEMENT, got \(realType)")) }

+			var name = LibXMLReaderGetName(reader)
+			var text: String?
+			var children: [XMLNode] = []

+			if LibXMLReaderIsEmpty(reader) {
+				return Result.value(XMLNode(name: name, text: text, children: children)) }

+			for (reader, mode) in sequence {
+				let type = LibXMLReaderType.forceMake(xmlTextReaderNodeType(reader))
+				let typeString = LibXMLReaderGetElementTypeString(type)
+				let modeString = LibXMLReaderGetReaderMode(mode)

+			switch type {
+				case .TEXT:
+					text = LibXMLReaderGetText(reader);
+				case .ELEMENT:
+					let childResult = self.parseRecursive(reader, sequence)
+						switch childResult {
+							case .Error(let error): return childResult
+							case .Value(let box): children.append(childResult.toOptional()!)
+						}
+				case .END_ELEMENT:
+					assert(name == LibXMLReaderGetName(reader), "BEGIN AND END NOT MATCHED")
+					return Result.value(XMLNode(name: name, text: text, children: children))
+				default:
+				break
+			}
+		}

+		return Result.Error(LibXMLReader.error("I don't know how this became exhausted, unbalanced begin and end of document")) }

 ## Attempt 3: Navigate the libxml2 DOM with Swift